joefiorini/vruby/README.md

 For more detail read [MOTIVATION.md](https://github.com/joefiorini/vruby/blob/master/MOTIVATION.md)

-## Alpha Note
+## Call for Community

+This project is currently alpha.
+I've been using vruby for managing Ruby on a couple Macs for more than 6 months and it is working great for me.
+Alas, I cannot call it anything but alpha until it's proven successful in the wild.
+If you decide to try vruby, please submit feedback by opening issue and telling me about your experience.
+Regardless of how it went, feedback is the only way to be confident in recommending it to the community.

+## Call for Contributors

-This project is currently an _extreme_ alpha.
-The README at the moment is more of a wishlist than a working step-by-step guide.
-This does work on my minimal ArchLinux setup, and I've followed a very similar workflow quite a bit on OS X (so I know it works).
-However, I am no longer a full time Ruby developer, therefore I don't have the bandwidth to build the fully robust solution I'd like.
-If others are interested in collaborating on this, please get in touch with me and we can chat.
+I don't currently have the bandwidth to build the fully robust solution I'd like.
+If you are interested in collaborating on this, please get in touch with me and we can chat.

 ## Installation